AdaCore/ada-spark-rfcs/rfc-local-vars-without-block.md

 as possible, to minimize the amount of code that needs to be considered when analyzing whether a given variable is used properly.

-We have chosen to require a "begin" as a separator between declarations and statements.
+We have chosen to allow an "in" reserved word as a separator between declarations and statements.
 That is not strictly necessary from a syntax point of view, but we felt it was useful from a readability point of view.